djramakrishna/cvtest.github.io/index.md

     <img src="resnet.png" width="400" >
 </p>

+The models converged with less number of epochs, as the dataset has little to less variation in the images.

 ## Model preparation
 Along with standard architectures as mentioned above we have also deployed a custom CNN model which is optimized for quick prediction during real time implementation.